-Project location: Narrogin Bowling Club, 58 Earl Street, Narrogin Narrogin Bowling Club, 58 Earl Street, Narrogin WA Land ownership: Who owns the land on which your facility will be located?
-Shire of Narrogin Lease Expiry (if applicable): See Appendix 4 Lease Agreement Planning approvals lf no, provide th ne date it wi ill be applied for: Where applicable, has planning permission been granted?
-(LGA) 🗌 No \boxtimes Aboriginal Heritage A Act?
-Yes 🗌 No \boxtimes Department of Biodiversity, Conservation and Attractions?
-(Environmental, Swan River) \boxtimes Native Vegetation Clo earing Permit?
-Yes 🗌 No \boxtimes Please list any other approvals that are required?
-NBC have confirmed with the Shire of Narrogin that no approvals are required for work to be undertaken. 🗌 No \boxtimes // What discussions have been held with adjoining local authorities?
+Project location: Narrogin Bowling Club, 58 Earl Street, Narrogin WA Land ownership: Who owns the land on which your facility will be located?
+Shire of Narrogin Lease Expiry (if applicable): See Appendix 4 Lease Agreement Planning approvals If no, provide the e date it will b e applied for: Where applicable, ha s planning permission been granted?
+(LGA) Yes □No \boxtimes Aboriginal Heritage A Act?
+Yes □No \boxtimes / Department of Biodiv (Environmental, Swan rersity, Conservation and Attractions?
+River) Yes □No \boxtimes Native Vegetation Cle earing Permit?
+Yes □No \boxtimes / Please list any other approvals that are required? with the Shire of Narrogin that no ed for work to be undertaken.
+Yes □No // What discussions have been held with adjoining local authorities?
 No discussions have been held with adjoining local authorities as this project will not affect other Local Governments.
 Discussions have been held with bowling clubs from adjoining local shires, with all supportive of the project.

-Approximate distance from proposed project to nearest adjoining council boundary: 14 km (Cuballing)

-Have you discussed this project with Department of Infrastructure and Regional Development (Federal Government)?
-Yes \Box No \boxtimes

-If so, are you seeking funding from them?
-Yes 🗌 No
+Approximate distance from proposed project to nearest adjoining council boundary: 14 km (Cuballing) Have you discussed this project with Department of Infrastructure and Regional Development (Federal Government)?
+Yes ☐ No ☒ If so, are you seeking funding from them?
+Yes \square No \boxtimes Contact: How will your project increase physical activity?
+Australia as a whole, and the Wheatbelt region in particular, is ageing.
+In 2017, more than one in seven Australians were aged 65 years and over, with the number of Australians in this age bracket expected to more than double in the next 40 years.
+Consistent with this trend, Narrogin also has a high ageing population with 18.2% of the Narrogin population are aged 65 years and over, with the WA average being 14%.
+The percentage of the population aged between 50 and 64 years in Narrogin is 20.1% compared to the WA average of 18%2.